2020 THEME: Sustainability

-Now, together with the United Nations Association of Denver, the World Affairs Challenge is asking YOU, the People of your team, to focus on an issue of equality that you feel passionate about.
+Now, together with the United Nations Association of Denver, the World Affairs Challenge is asking YOU, the People of your team, to focus on an issue of sustainability that you feel passionate about.
 Where in the world is this specific issue a problem?
-How can you connect with those suffering from this inequality and hear their perspective?
+How can you connect with those dealing with this issue and hear their perspective?
 Most importantly, what is your team’s idea for how you can help?
 What can be done that is new, out-of-the-box, and creative to solve this specific issue?
-Can work be done in your own community to help build a creative solution to this particular inequality?
+Can work be done in your own community to help build a creative solution to this particular problem?
 How can you reach out into the world and make a difference?

 2. Select an area of the world where your team wants to work to solve this issue.